Greeting to the Sun, Hrvatska - Things to Do in Greeting to the Sun

 Insider Tips

-Climb the bell tower of St. Anastasia Cathedral just before sunset for panoramic views over the Old Town and islands, then descend to watch the light show begin
+Climb the bell tower of St. Anastasia Cathedral (20 HRK) for panoramic views over the installations and surrounding islands that most tourists miss

 Explore Activities in Greeting to the Sun